 How does the first free year of resident agent services work?

 To minimize the total cost to you, we formed an agreement with our preferred resident agent, which provides your first year of services for free.
 But there is a catch—you have to pay for the second year before we can submit your state incorporation filing.
 This fee is $75 for Delaware filers and $95 for every other state.
 No matter what state you choose, this is a fantastic price for two years of resident agent services.

 Can I use my own resident agent?

-Yes, you can use whatever resident agent you want.
-In most states the administrator cannot serve as their own resident agent, but do allow any adult in the state who is generally available during business hours.
+Yes, you can use whatever resident agent you want. ("Registered" agent and "Resident" agent are used interchangeably and mean the same thing.)
+In most states the Administrator cannot serve as their own resident agent, but do allow any adult in the state who is generally available during business hours.
 So you could ask someone you know, but we highly recommend a professional resident agent service like the one we provide.
 If you choose your own agent, you will have to forfeit our great promotional offer, pay their fee separately and provide us with a receipt before we can submit your state incorporation filing.